• Home

 Modifications and Upgrades

-In addition to the modern R134a refrigerant upgrade, the stock UX1 Delco stereo, (Radio, AM-FM Stereo, Cassette, Clock, S/S, Equalizer) received a modern touch.
-Initially, an auxiliary jack was added for connecting external devices.
-However, to fully embrace modern convenience, a discreet internal Bluetooth module was subsequently installed, providing seamless wireless connectivity.
+In addition to upgrading the air conditioning system to modern R134a refrigerant, the stock UX1 Delco stereo (Radio, AM-FM Stereo, Cassette, Clock, S/S, Equalizer) received subtle modern enhancements.
+An auxiliary input was first added to allow connection of external devices, followed by the installation of a discreet internal Bluetooth module, providing seamless wireless connectivity without compromising the original appearance.

 Under the hood